AV306/AV306/README.md

 - [BlahajCTF 2024](https://av306.github.io/blahajctf-2024-writeups/) :D

-- Cyberthon 2025
+- Cyberthon 2025 (we fell off for this one)

 ### Java

-- [Xenon](https://github.com/AV306/xenon): A Minecraft Fabric utility mod.
+- [Xenon](https://github.com/AV306/xenon): A (now discontinued) Minecraft Fabric utility mod.
 Features include FullBright, WAILA, crosshair highlighting and more!

 - [Blencord](https://github.com/AV306/blencord) and [Potatocord](https://github.com/AV306/potatocord): Two failed attempts at making Discord clients (Blencord only works with bot tokens; I never got around to implementing message sending in Potatocord)

+<sub>See LiteCord for an actually successful attempt!</sub>

 - [KeybindsGalore Plus](https://github.com/AV306/KeybindsGalore-Plus): A fork of KeybindsGalore with many bugfixes and improvements (originally by Cael and updated to 1.20 by HVB007)